Three Days of Fire and Ice in Reykjavik

 Evening

-Dinner and a stroll along the Old Harbor
+Dinner and a walk by the water

 Where to Stay Tonight